MicrosoftDocs/PowerShell-Docs/reference/3.0/Microsoft.PowerShell.Core/About/about_Arithmetic_Operators.md

 (get-date) + (new-timespan -day 1)
 ```

-The parenthesis operator forces the evaluation of the `get-date` cmdlet,
+The parenthesis operator forces the evaluation of the `get-date` cmdlet
-and the evaluation of the `new-timespan -day 1` cmdlet expression;
+and the evaluation of the `new-timespan -day 1` cmdlet expression,
 in that order.
 Both results are then added using the `+` operator.